How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 Likewise, if your camper is designed for 110-130v, and you travel to some countries in South America or Europe, the AC supply is 220-240v.

-Do not plug in your 240v AC wired van into a 110v AC output.
+Do not plug your 240v AC wired van into a 110v AC output.
 Nor should you plug in a 110v AC system to a 240v AC supply.

 Using a transformer is a safe way to overcome the voltage difference.
-If your van is 110v, you’ll need a step up transformer to go to 240v.
-If it’s a 240v camper, you’ll need a step down transformer to use 110v.
+If your van is 110v, you’ll need a step-up transformer to go to 240v.
+If it’s a 240v camper, you’ll need a step-down transformer to use 110v.

 Our van is 240v for 50Hz.
-When we hook up to shore power in the US with a step up transformer to increase the 110v to 240v, the supply frequency is unchanged.
+When we hook up to shore power in the US with a step-up transformer to increase the 110v to 240v, the supply frequency is unchanged.
 We’ll get 60Hz instead of 50Hz.

-This won’t do any harm to the appliances though.
-We may notice a difference in operating speed for fans and motors but that’s all.
+This won’t do any harm to the appliances, though.
+We may notice a difference in operating speed for fans and motors, but that’s all.

 What if You Don’t have a Transformer?